KaranJaju09/ai-stylist/README.md

 - AI service logs: Check terminal running `python chatbot.py`
 - Backend logs: Check terminal running `npm start`
 - Frontend logs: Check browser console and terminal

-## 📝 License

-This project is licensed under the MIT License.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

-## 📞 Support

-For issues and questions, please open an issue in the repository.